temet.cosmo

 Write total counts in analogy to normal snapshots to facilitate loading.

-temet.cosmo.mergertree module
+temet.cosmo.mergertree

 Cosmological simulations - working with merger trees (SubLink, LHaloTree, C-Trees).